Then this article on planning your website is for you.

-- Who will do the content creation work (e.g. researching, writing and reviewing, sourcing and creating graphics and logos, videos, audios, newsletter content, training content, FAQs, etc.)?
+- Who will create the content (e.g. content research, writing and proofing, sourcing and creating images and logos, videos, audios, newsletter content, training content, FAQs, etc.)?

 - How will you communicate what needs doing to others?
-How will people communicate with each other to ensure that everything works smoothly?
+How will people communicate with each other to ensure that everything goes according to plan?

-- Who will manage the actual scheduling and publishing of content on your website or blog and update any outdated information?
+- Who will be responsible for the scheduling and publishing of content on your posts and pages and update any outdated information?

-- Who will promote and market the blog with search engine optimization, online advertising, social media marketing, video marketing, etc.?
+- Who will promote and market your website with search engine optimization, online advertising, social media marketing, video marketing, etc.?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and monitoring the budget for all of the above areas (including budgeting for the cost of getting your website built)?
+- Who will be responsible for setting and managing the budget for all of the above areas (including budgeting for the cost of getting your website built)?

-Who is going to be responsible for managing different areas of your website?
+Who is going to be accountable for all aspects of your website or blog?

-Depending on the circumstances of your business, it could be just one person doing it all (i.e. you), or a small team of people who also have to juggle other areas of your business, or perhaps even some outsourced help.
+Depending on how your business is structured, it may be just one person doing everything (e.g. you), or a small team of people who also have to juggle other areas of your business, and perhaps even some outsourced help.

-If you don’t ask the above questions before getting your website built, you could end up investing a lot of time and money building something that will not only not help you grow your business, but cost you valuable money and time.
+If you don’t know the answer to the above questions before getting your website built, you could end up spending a lot of time and money building something that will not only not help you grow your business, but cost you valuable money and time.

-Create a flowchart document showing exactly who will do what in terms of looking after the processes involved in managing your website and content creation.
+Document or flowchart exactly who will do what in terms of managing your website and content creation.

 Congratulations!
-You have completed all the steps of the site planning process and are now ready to begin exploring options for getting your new website built.
+You have completed all the steps of the website planning process.
+You are now ready to start looking at options for getting your new website built.

-Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you get better results online.
-See other posts on this site or contact us if you need information or help setting up your website or blog.
+Hopefully, now you have a better understanding of the website planning process and how WordPress can help you build a better business online.
+If you need information or help with website installation or development, see the other posts we’ve published on this site or contact us.

-We also recommend that you consider subscribing to this blog, as we plan to add loads of great content, resources and cost-effective tips on how to develop a successful website marketing strategy.
+Please consider subscribing to this site, as we will be posting loads of great content, resources and cost-effective tips on how to develop and implement your web site marketing strategy.